Limited Time — Lifetime Access for just $99. Lock in before prices rise.

 Export and verify

-Run one URL first, inspect rows, then use multiple URLs and append mode once the CSV shape is correct.
+Run one URL or one search term first, inspect rows, then use multiple inputs and append mode once the CSV shape is correct.

 Recipes